APF Volunteer Program

 - Once orientation has been completed, applicants will be given the opportunity to sign up for a volunteer shift.

 - One-on-one training is provided for all volunteer roles and will start on your first day of volunteering at the shelter with a staff member or volunteer mentor.
-Note: Please allow up to 7 business days upon receipt of application and fee for the Community Engagement Manager to review your interests and availability and contact you.
+Note: Please allow up to 7 business days upon receipt of application and fee for the Volunteer Manager to review your interests and availability and contact you.

 APF General Volunteer Requirements: